Topics Covered in this blog:

 SIZES OF UTERINE FIBROIDS RANGE FROM SMALL TO LARGE:

 In 2018, doctors in Singapore successfully removed a so-called giant uterine fibroid weighing about 61 lbs.
 (28 kilograms) from a 53-year-old woman’s abdomen, according to a new report of the case ¹.
-You can imagine how the weight of large fibroids can put stress on the uterus and body.
+The weight of large fibroids can put significant stress on the uterus and body.
 This, of course, is an extremely rare case of a large fibroid; however, it can be common for fibroids to weigh a few pounds, which can still negatively impact surrounding organs.

 Uterine Fibroid Health Risks